jamie-brannan/hundred-days-swift/13__peggle/d046__notes.md

 ## :three:  [Scores on the board `SKLabelNode`](https://www.hackingwithswift.com/read/11/6/scores-on-the-board-sklabelnode)

->To make a score show on the screen we need to do two things: create a score integer that tracks the value itself, then create a new node type, SKLabelNode, that displays the value to players.
+>To make a score show on the screen we need to do two things: >* create **a score integer that tracks the value itself**,
+>* then create **a new node type**, `SKLabelNode`, that displays the value to players.
 >
->The SKLabelNode class is somewhat similar to UILabel in that it has a text property, a font, a position, an alignment, and so on.
-Plus we can use Swift's string interpolation to set the text of the label easily, and we're even going to use the property observers you learned about in project 8 to make the label update itself when the score value changes.
+>The **`SKLabelNode` class is somewhat similar to `UILabel`** in that it has a text property, a font, a position, an alignment, and so on.
+>* Plus we can use Swift's string interpolation to set the text of the label easily, and we're even going to use the property observers you learned about in project 8 to make the label update itself when the score value changes.

->
+### Adding label

 >Declare these properties at the top of your class:

 ```swift